EcrituresNumeriques/stylo/docs/src/en/features/workspaces.md

 </alert-block>

-{% figure "/uploads/gif/workspace.gif", "Creating a workspace" %}
+{% figure "/uploads/gif/espace-de-travail.gif", "Creating a workspace" %}

-{% figure "/uploads/gif/adding-user-workspace. gif", "Adding a Stylo user to the workspace" %}
+{% figure "/uploads/gif/ajout-utilisateur-workspace.gif", "Adding a Stylo user to the workspace" %}

 ## Displaying a workspace